 How Much Does it Cost to Add a Bathroom?

 If you’re looking to improve your lifestyle and your home’s value, adding a bathroom is one of the best things you can do.
 But how much does it cost to add a bathroom?
 What if you want to put a bathroom in an out-of-the-way part of the home, like the basement?

-While doing the math can be a little stressful, there’s great news: adding a bathroom is a high-ROI project, and the cost to add a half or even a full bath isn’t as high as you might think.
+While doing the math can be a little stressful, we've got great news: adding a bathroom is a high-ROI project.
+Even better, the cost to add a half or even a full bath isn’t as high as you might think.

 Here’s what you need to know.

 Factors That Influence the Cost to Add a Bathroom

 As is true with all home remodels, there are a few predictable things that will impact the cost of your upcoming project.

 The first is the age of your home.
-A bathroom remodel or addition is easier if you don’t have to rip out old plumbing and replace it with new plumbing, or add plumbing like you might have to in a basement remodel.
-Another factor influencing the cost is size.
-If you’re installing a huge master bath to complement your existing master bedroom, for example, it’ll be more expensive than a tiny guest bathroom or a powder room.
+A bathroom remodel or addition is easier if you don’t have to rip out old plumbing and replace it with new plumbing or add plumbing like you might have to in a basement remodel.
+Another factor influencing the cost is the size.
+If you’re installing a huge master bath to complement your existing master bedroom, for example, it’ll be more expensive than a tiny guest bathroom or powder room.

 If your budget is tight, focus on things that can make a small bathroom feel like a palatial space.
 Light paint, for example, makes a bathroom feel open and airy, and ample built-in storage will prevent it from becoming cramped and cluttered.

 How Much Will You Spend on Your Bathroom Remodel?

 According to Home Advisor, adding a bathroom can cost between $3,000 (if you’re converting or updating an existing space) to $25,000 (if you’re adding a large, luxurious bathroom to your home).
-Before you start having heart palpitations, it’s important to keep in mind that many things influence these costs and many places where you can keep some extra money in your pocket.
+Before you start having heart palpitations, it’s essential to keep in mind that many things influence these costs and many places where you can keep some extra money in your pocket.